xone4/NexusAI-Cognitive-Lab/DETAILED_PLAN.md

 ---
 ### Phase 1: Diagnosis & Measurement – Building the "Curiosity Meter"

 **🎯 Primary Goal:** Before we can engineer curiosity, we must be able to measure it objectively.
-We will build a suite of evaluation tools within the `SimulationLab` to benchmark the baseline curiosity of NexusAI and any of its evolved versions.
+We will build a suite of evaluation tools within the `EvaluationLab` to benchmark the baseline curiosity of NexusAI and any of its evolved versions.

 **🔧 Key Components to Build:**
 1.  **Curiosity Dashboard:** A set of tasks designed to measure different dimensions of curiosity.